 Description of the procedure followed to ensure legal compliance: Legal compliance is a key element in our Supplier Code as well as our specific sustainable sourcing policies, which need to be signed and acknowledged by all suppliers upon onboarding.
-For example, the Code requires only buying from legal sources, stopping native vegetation clearance for palm oil production and the degradation of ecologically sensitive areas (e.g. peatland), protecting rare, threatened and endangered species, driving positive economic and social impact and overall livelihood improvement for people and communities, including smallholder farmers, and protecting land tenure rights of local communities, resolving complaints and conflicts through an open, transparent and consultative process, and enhancing transparency and traceability in the supply chain to mill level and working towards achieving transparency to plantation level.
+For example, the Sustainable Sourcing Policy for Palm oil requires only buying from legal sources, eliminating deforestation and conversion of natural forests, legal or illegal, for conversion to palm oil production, conserving and monitoring HCS and HCV areas, protecting native animals and plants, no development on peatland regardless of depth, restoration and compensation etc.

 Methods and/or tools used to assure legal compliance: To monitor whether suppliers adhere to these standards we work with the SMETA audit system on supplier level, as well as sustainability certification to ensure compliance beyond our tier 1 suppliers.
-We also ask suppliers to complete a Palm Oil Sustainability Questionnaire upon being on-boarded which helps us determine a risk-level.
+We also ask suppliers to complete a Sustainability Questionnaire upon being on-boarded which helps us determine a risk-level as well as an annual palm questionnaire.
 Through our traceability, monitoring and evaluation work we are furthermore seeking to ensure that legally protected forest areas are not encroached on or converted.